 Meaningful visibility to inform business excellence

 To get valuable insight into its business, Delivery Hero has relied on New Relic for several years.
-Having originally adopted New Relic to monitor application availability and performance, the company has since expanded its usage of the platform to monitor business-critical KPIs—from the number of restaurants requested per area, to orders per platform and country, to payment charge-back rates per payment provider, just to name a few.
+Having originally adopted New Relic to monitor application availability and performance, the company has since expanded its usage of the platform to monitor business-critical key performance indicators (KPIs)—from the number of restaurants requested per area, to orders per platform and country, to payment charge-back rates per payment provider, just to name a few.

-The Insights capability within the New Relic Platform is the most critical component, says Nitzsche, and all Delivery Hero teams rely on it daily to understand how their platforms are performing.
-With over 500 New Relic applications to oversee, Nitzsche says, ‘nobody has the time to look through an individual application in any detail’, so he uses Insights to make sense of those hundreds of applications.
+Dashboards are the most critical component, says Nitzsche, and all Delivery Hero teams rely on them daily to understand how their platforms are performing.
+With over 500 New Relic applications to oversee, Nitzsche says, "nobody has the time to look through an individual application in any detail," so he uses dashboards to make sense of those hundreds of applications.
 A few cross-application dashboards give him a high-level view of these applications and help him track business metrics like the number of orders processed globally and the number of errors found in their applications.

-‘Without Insights, our monitoring would be only half as useful.
-Insights is what makes New Relic beautiful’, he says.
+"Without dashboards, our monitoring would be only half as useful.
+Dashboards is what makes New Relic beautiful," he says.

-And because Insights is connected to every product in the New Relic platform, engineers can stream and track data from New Relic APM, for deeper analysis, segmentation, and filtering within Insights.
+And because Insights is connected to every product in the New Relic platform, engineers can stream and track data with APM, for deeper analysis, segmentation, and filtering within dashboards.

 From monolith to microservices to DevOps

 Unsurprisingly, the global Pandora IT infrastructure has undergone a tremendous transformation.
 To better accommodate the growth of their business, the team behind Pandora migrated their infrastructure from a monolithic platform to a microservices architecture running on Amazon Web Services (AWS).